optimys Short Stem and vitamys Monoblock Cup: Best Results of All Hip Implants

 Revision rates in comparison:

-• According to the German Endoprosthesis Registry (EPRD), the combination of optimys and vitamys has the lowest revision rate of all tested implant systems.
+• According to German Arthroplasty Register (EPRD) the combination of optimys and vitamys has the lowest revision rate of all tested implant systems.

-• The Australian Orthopaedic Association National Joint Replacement Registry highlights the outstanding stability and minimal rate of aseptic loosening.
+• The Australian Orthopaedic Association National Joint Replacement Registry highlights the outstanding Stabilität and the minimal rate of aseptic loosening.

 Main reasons for superiority:

-1. Excellent design: The anatomically adapted design reduces stress peaks and improves bone integration.
+1. Excellent Design: The anatomically matched design reduces stress peaks and improves bone integration.

-2. Minimally invasive approaches: With AMIS or ALMIS, soft tissue is preserved, leading to faster recovery times.
+2. Minimally invasive Zugänge: With AMIS or ALMIS, the soft tissue is preserved, which leads to faster recovery times führt.

-3. Material innovation: The polymer technology of the vitamys cup is the main reason for the lowest wear and tear issues.
+3. Material Innovation: The polymer technology of the vitamys tray is the main reason für the lowest wear issue.

 Minimally invasive techniques: AMIS and ALMIS in focus